danrevah/stealth/README.md

 Since the private-key is hardcoded and the client and relay jar's should not have access to this information.

 2. Private & Public key is included in this repository which is not safe to use, generation of a new key pair is required.

+## TODO

+1. Warnings must be taken care of

+2. TrustedServer should ping relays every X seconds to validate is alive.